Portuguese tourism drives upmarket with new Aman resort

-LISBON (Reuters) - Portugal’s efforts to upgrade its tourism industry got a boost on Friday with the announcement of plans for a $121 million luxury resort whose backers say is the biggest tourism investment in a decade.
+LISBON, April 12 (Reuters) - Portugal’s efforts to upgrade its tourism industry got a boost on Friday with the announcement of plans for a 92 million euro ($121 million) luxury resort whose backers say is the biggest tourism investment in a decade.

 The project on the Alentejo coast south of Lisbon will be anchored by an Amanresort and spa, the high-end chain’s first in Iberia, according to Espirito Santo Group, a conglomerate whose Rioforte subsidiary is fronting the development.